HAIL PROTECTION: Our lake

 |

-SECTION 4 - ON THE WATER OBSERVATIONS 2023 Update - After three years of using the Go Power!
-Flex-35 solar panels with the Genasun GV-10-Pb-12V MPPT solar charge controller I have experienced no problems.
+SECTION 4 - ON THE WATER OBSERVATIONS 2024 Update - After four years of use I have experienced no problems with the Go Power!
+Flex-35 solar panels and the Genasun GV-10-Pb-12V MPPT solar charge controller.
 The two panels supply all the power I need through sunny or cloudy weather and the charge controller does not generate annoying RFI that affects or limits the use of the VHF or AM/FM radios.
 It's a working combination that I wouldn't change because I can now operate any device without fear of discharging the battery.

 |